Help us improve your experience.

 Note:

-Switches that run Junos OS with the ELS configuration style do not support a default VLAN.
+Switches that run Junos OS that does not support the ELS configuration style do not support a default VLAN.
 Therefore, on such switches, you must explicitly configure at least one VLAN, even if your network is simple and you want only one broadcast domain to exist.

 Note: